-• Fair value less cost of disposal Value-in-use Represents the discounted future net pre-tax cash flows fr om the continuing use and ultimate disposal of the asset. ¥ Fair value Costs of disposal Cash flows Discount rate The price that would be received to sell an asset or paid Incremental costs attributable to the disposal of an asset From continuing use and disposal Pre-tax to transfer a liability in an orderly transaction between market participants at the measurement date. excluding finance costs and income tax expenses.
-Based on asset in its current form Risks relating to value in use are reflected either in market participants at the measurement date.
-Exclude financing activities future cash flows or in the discount rate.
-The assumptions are otherwise double-counted.
+V Fair value less cost of disposal Value-in-use Represents the discounted future net pre-tax cash flows from om the continuing use and ultimate disposal of the asset.
+L Fair value Costs of disposal Cash flows Discount rate The price that would be received to sell an asset or paid Incremental costs attributable to the disposal of an asset From continuing use and disposal Pre-tax to transfer a liability in an orderly transaction between market participants at the measurement date. excluding finance costs and income tax expenses.
+Based on asset in its current form Risks relating to value in use are reflected either in future cash flows or in the discount rate.
+The Exclude financing activities assumptions are otherwise double-counted.
 Pre-tax.